fbuonojr/cmdlinewordgame/README.md

 This application creates a command line game of hangman.

-How to use: run npm i to install necessary dependencies then run npm start to begin game
+How to use: run npm i to install necessary dependencies then run npm start to begin game.

 ###### Frank Buono- this app was created as practice using an activity from my bootcamp class